 Mindfulness has healing properties, which is partially why it’s been practiced since early B.C.
-Using mindfulness to feel a little better no matter where you are or what you’re doing takes some practice.
+Using mindfulness to feel a little better no matter where you are or what you’re doing takes some practice and appreciation.

 Mindfulness meditation is for everyone.
 Woo!
-While I use it to quiet my busy mind, a mother on maternity leave once said in an MBSR (Mindfulness-Based Stress Reduction) class she wanted to be more present with her infant, and a social worker said he wanted to learn it to deal with the stress of helping people get back on track.
+While I use it to quiet my busy mind, a mother on maternity leave once said in an MBSR (Mindfulness-Based Stress Reduction) class she wanted to be more present with her infant, and a social worker said he wanted to learn the practice to deal with the stress of helping people get back on track.

 So first, I want you to recognize why you want to practice mindfulness meditation.
 Even if it seems small I guarantee you it’s not.
 When you’re feeling frustrated while practicing, remember your reason.

 Second, simple tips and tricks will help beginners ease their way into the practice, as shown below.

-And third, continue your mindfulness meditation, it’s a self-healing practice and strengthens the mind.
+And third, continue your mindfulness meditation; it’s a self-healing practice that strengthens the mind, body, and soul.